 Yes.
 It is our position that a child life practicum student has learning opportunities that are not inherent to the role of a child life assistant.
 While experience as a child life assistant is valuable, it is not necessarily ample preparation for a child life internship.

-First, spend some time exploring the website of our professional organization, the Child Life Council.
+First, spend some time exploring the website of our professional organization, the Association of Child Life Professionals.
 The most current information on our field is available there.
 No matter your previous experiences, you will be required to complete the same student pathway as others who are entering the field.
-That might mean starting to volunteer at a children’s hospital, for example.
+That might mean starting to volunteer at a children's hospital, for example.
 Second, attend the Child Life Workshop.
 Information about that event is on our main student page.

 Weekdays during regular business hours (hours may vary slightly depending on the needs of a particular unit).
 Certain individual rotations may require an intern to work some evenings and/or weekends.